 - 1) Create a list of media contacts in your area.
 Include phone numbers and email addresses.
-Connect with them on Facebook and Twitter and other social media accounts. - 2) Bring up the need for PR at your club's Field Day planning meeting.
+Connect with them also on Facebook and Twitter and other social media accounts. - 2) Bring up the need for PR at your club's Field Day planning meetings.
 Begin recruiting volunteers for the info booth at your site. - 3) Send out initial press releases and invitations to officials no later than May 15; earlier if possible.
-Begin sending out regular updates via your social media accounts. - 4) Create a schedule of who will man your information table and list what their duties are. - 5) Follow up with press releases one week after you send them. - 6) If you don't receive any replies to invitations by June 1, make a second inquiry.
+Begin sending out regular updates via your social media accounts. - 4) Create a schedule of who will man your information table and list what their duties are. - 5) Make follow-up phone calls within a week of sending out your press releases. - 6) If you don't receive any replies to invitations by June 1, make a second inquiry.